-- Incremental Load: An incremental load involves only updating the new datasets as opposed to truncating the target table and replacing it with new data.
-An incremental approach is more efficient as it minimizes computing resources and time required to load data, facilitating real-time insights.
+- Incremental Load: An incremental load involves only updating the new datasets instead of truncating the target table and replacing it with new data.
+This approach is more efficient as it minimizes computing resources and time required to load data, facilitating real-time insights.

 ETL Use Cases

-While businesses have been using ETL for decades, the process has evolved over the years.
-With more diverse data sources and destinations in the picture, the ETL horizon has expanded to include new use cases.
+While businesses have been using ETL for decades, the process has evolved.
+With more diverse data sources and destinations, the ETL horizon has expanded to include new use cases.
 Here are common ETL data integration use cases:

 1. Data Warehousing